viniciusgerevini/clyde-js/LANGUAGE.md

 { type: 'line', text: 'Yes'}
 ```

-#### Sticky options
+### Sticky options

-An option's default behaviour is to be removed from the list once used:
+The option's default behaviour is to be removed from the list once used:
 // sticky options